 Two fresh complaints laid with public protector against Madibeng mayor

-The public protector's office has confirmed that it is investigating a new case of nepotism and another of abuse of a municipal bakkie against mayor Douglas Maimane
+Public protector's office confirms it is investigating new case of nepotism and another of abuse of a municipal bakkie against mayor Douglas Maimane

 29 May 2025 - 04:30